-Transformative agreements are those contracts negotiated between institutions (libraries, national and regional consortia) and publishers that transform the business model underlying scholarly journals from subscription to open access.
-As the vast majority of scholarly publishing and expenditure of any given institution tends to be concentrated in journals produced by a relatively small number of publishers, implementing transformative agreements with these publishers constitutes a high-impact strategy: many institutions and consortia find that by negotiating such agreements with fewer than 10 publishers, they can achieve immediate open access for the vast majority of their outputs.
+Transformative agreements offer institutions a framework to take immediate action and address the subscription paywall system (and hybrid publishing) head-on.
+As the vast majority of scholarly publishing and expenditure of any given institution tends to be concentrated in journals/packages of a relatively small number of publishers, implementing transformative agreements with these publishers, especially, constitutes a high-impact strategy: many institutions and consortia find that by negotiating such agreements with fewer than 10 publishers, they can achieve immediate open access for the vast majority of their outputs.

 At the same time, transformative agreements can have an equally significant role in transitioning the portfolios of Societies and small to mid-sized publishers, and they have a variety of models (not merely APC-based) that reflect the diverse and fluid landscape of scholarly communication.

 What impact do they have at scale?

 Already a number of national and regional licensing consortia and individual institutions, through their libraries, have succeeded in negotiating cost-neutral transformative agreements with publishers that enable 100% of their outputs to be published open access.
 As other research-intensive organizations and national consortia follow suit, the impact becomes immediately apparent.

 In the Final Statement of the 14th Berlin Open Access Conference, participants from 37 nations and five continents, representing research performing and research funding institutions, Ministries of Innovation, Research and Education, higher education associations and rectors’ conferences, and other umbrella organizations unanimously affirmed their commitment to accelerating the transition to open access through transformative agreements and, together, called upon publishers to engage with any individual institution or consortium who wishes take such action.
 Get in touch with the ESAC Initiative to learn what steps you can take to initiate such a strategy.